Musscampe History, Family Crest & Coats of Arms

-England with the Norman Conquest of 1066.
-The Musscampe family lived in Northumberland.
-The name, however, is a reference to Muscamp, Normandy, the family's place of residence prior to the Norman Conquest of England in 1066.
+Musscampe is a name of ancient Norman origin.
+It arrived in England with the Norman Conquest of 1066.
+The Musscampe family lived in Muscamp, Normandy, the family's place of residence prior to the Norman Conquest of England in 1066.

 Early Origins of the Musscampe family